Sanjak of Herzegovina: 19th century

-In March 1852, Ottoman general Omar Pasha decided to disarm the Herzegovinians, which sparked an outrage in the region.
+In March 1852, Ottoman general Omar Pasha decided to disarm the Herzegovinians, which sparked outrage in the region.
 The chieftain of the Herzegovinians was Luka Vukalović.
 The refusal of giving up arms resulted in minor fights between Herzegovinians and Turks (local Slavic Muslims), which in turn resulted in an uprising, which Vukalović would lead.

 In 1875, an uprising broke out in Herzegovina, led by local Serbs against their Ottoman Bosnian lords who treated them harshly and ignored the new reforms announced by Sultan Abdülmecid I. The rebels were aided with weapons and volunteers from the Principalities of Montenegro and Serbia, whose governments eventually jointly declared war on the Ottomans on 18 June 1876, leading to the Serbo-Turkish War (1876–78) and Montenegrin–Ottoman War (1876–78), which in turn led to the Russo-Turkish War (1877–78) and Great Eastern Crisis.
 A result of the uprisings and wars was the Berlin Congress in 1878, which gave Montenegro and Serbia independence and territorial expansion, while Austro-Hungary occupied Bosnia and Herzegovina for 30 years, while it still was de jure Ottoman territory.
 The Austro-Hungarian occupation and Montenegrin expansion of Old Herzegovina marks the end of the Sanjak of Herzegovina.

+Population

+The 1851 census recorded only the males.
+Austrian statistician Gustav Thoemmel made a calculation of the total population based on the census and concluded that the Sanjak of Herzegovina had 207,970 inhabitants, of which the majority were Eastern Orthodox Christians, 101,348 or 48.7%, followed by Muslims, 56,000 or 26.9%, and Catholics, 49,217 or 23.7%.
+According to the 1870 census, the Sanjak of Herzegovina had 230,319 inhabitants, the majority of whom were Muslims, 110,964 or 48.2%, followed by Eastern Orthodox Christians, 66,041 or 28.7% and Catholics, 51,414 or 22.3%.